isomerpages/ura-lkywcp/resources/features/_posts/2013-05-30-building-sustainable-cities-china.md

 Urban development in many Western cities has been successfully driven by public-private partnerships (PPPs) that merge private sector skills with the vision of civic leadership.
 However, according to Dr Qiu, China’s political system, where local authorities are inextricably linked to both private and state-owned companies, makes implementing PPPs logistically and politically difficult.
 “Without adequate information and legal constraints, it’s still premature to promote PPPs in sustainable cities,” explains Dr Qiu.

 Others argue that PPPs can add value to China’s sustainable development.
-Professor Marilyn Taylor, Dean of the School of Design, University of Pennsylvania, claims that successful PPPs in China are possible as long as public leaders are clear about what they want to accomplish.
+Professor Marilyn Taylor, then-Dean of the School of Design, University of Pennsylvania, claims that successful PPPs in China are possible as long as public leaders are clear about what they want to accomplish.
 To succeed, the private sector must understand the vision of city leaders and support them.

 Chinese cities will remain the engine of the country’s growth story.
 Yet, for this to continue, social, economic and environmental issues cannot be tackled in isolation and must be part of an integrated solution.
 The Chinese government has already set sustainability targets in its most recent five-year plan.
-It aims to decrease water consumption by 30%, decrease energy consumption by 16% per unit of GDP, and [decrease CO₂ emissions by 17% per unit of GDP](http://www.guardian.co.uk/sustainable-business/china-growth-challenge-resource-economy-infographic#zoomed-picture).
+It aims to decrease water consumption by 30 percent, decrease energy consumption by 16 percent per unit of GDP, and [decrease CO₂ emissions by 17 percent per unit of GDP](http://www.guardian.co.uk/sustainable-business/china-growth-challenge-resource-economy-infographic#zoomed-picture).

 Chinese businesses too are adopting more sustainable practices.
 The Low Carbon Manufacturing Programme in China’s Pearl River Delta – the [world's highest concentration of manufacturing infrastructure](http://www.wwf.org.hk/en/whatwedo/footprint/climate/corpactions/lcmp/) – helped to [avoid 14,000 tons of carbon emissions in 2012](http://www.guardian.co.uk/sustainable-business/china-growth-challenge-resource-economy-infographic#zoomed-picture).

 China’s cities must continue this movement towards achieving long-term sustainability.
 This will require committed leadership in collaboration with government agencies, the private sector and the general public at large. **<font color="#967942">O</font>**